-Try counselling or face-to-face support.
-This can be a good way of helping to express and process feelings such as anxiety, fear, anger, depression, guilt, shame and low self-worth.
+Try specialist support.
+This can be a good way of helping to express and process feelings.
 Learning to share your feelings and experiences with a trained professional or non-judgmental trusted person can help you to feel understood and supported, and to accept and value yourself.